nargesghv/Agent-Driven-TODO-Executor/README.md

 ## Technical Details

 ### No Frameworks
-This doesn't use LangChain, LangGraph, or similar.
+This Project doesn't use LangChain, LangGraph, or similar.
 Just:
 - Pure Python for the agent loop
 - OpenAI SDK for LLM calls
-- That's it

-Why?
-Because you can see exactly how it works.
-No magic abstractions.

-### How TODO Generation Works
+### How Generation Works

 ```python
 # Simplified version of what happens: